filefoxper/airma/docs/react-state/guides.md

 }

 const Search = memo(()=>{
-    // we can use default parameter for initializing in component useModel(queryModels.search, defaultSearch);
+    // we can use default parameter for initializing in render time useModel(queryModels.search, defaultSearch);

     ......